 Visit the stunning Peter and Paul Cathedral, the imperious Russian Orthodox church housed within the fortress walls.
 Admire the soaring bell tower and gilded baroque interior, and see the tombs of several of the Tsars laid to rest here, including Peter the Great, and Tsar Nicholas II and his family, whose remains were buried here in 1998.

-After exploring the fortress and its various sites, return to your minivan and travel back to your hotel where your tour ends.
+Having explored the fortress and its key sites, ride your minibus back to your hotel where your tour concludes.